Taxiarchis Fountas

-Taxiarchis Fountas (Ταξιάρχης Φούντας; born 4 September 1995) is a Greek professional footballer who plays as a forward for Major League Soccer club D.C.
-United and the Greece national team.
+Taxiarchis Fountas (Ταξιάρχης Φούντας; born 4 September 1995) is a Greek professional footballer who plays as a second striker for Super League club OFI and the Greece national team.

 After beginning his career at AEK Athens, he went on to play in the Austrian Bundesliga with Grödig, St. Pölten and Austria Wien, while also being on the books of Red Bull Salzburg.
-He also played in Super League Greece for Panionios and Asteras Tripolis.
+He also played in Super League Greece for Panionios, Asteras Tripolis and now for OFI.

 Fountas made his senior international debut for Greece in 2015.

 Club career

 AEK Athens

 Taxiarchis Fountas was scouted by Toni Savevski, the head of AEK Athens' youth academy at the time.
 On 17 March 2012.
 Fountas made his senior debut for AEK Athens against Asteras Tripolis being the youngest player to play for AEK Athens in a Superleague game aged 16 years 6 months and 13 days old.
 He played 31 minutes in this game.
 He made his first start for the club on 22 April on the final day of the 2011–12 regular season against Doxa Drama, completing the whole 90 minutes.

 Fountas scored his first goal for the club in a 1–0 win against Platanias on 28 October 2012, thus becoming the youngest player to score for AEK at the age of 17 years and 54 days.
 He scored another goal against Veria on 18 October 2012 and another one against PAS Giannina on 3 November 2012.
 He was also awarded the MVP award after this match.
 He scored his 4th goal again against Veria on 16 March 2013 with a fine left foot shoot.
 When the club was relegated, the player was released.
 He also scored a snipe against Everton in a friendly match in the summer of 2012.